postmanlabs/open-technologies-docs/DOCS_STYLE_GUIDE.md

 ## Language style

-The documentation in the [Postman Learning Center](https://learning.postman.com/docs) is intended to help people learn how to use Postman, so use practical instructional language wherever possible.
+The documentation in the [Postman Open Tech](https://learning.postman.com/open-tech) is intended to help people learn how to use Postman, so use practical instructional language wherever possible.
 Be specific, and "__show, don't tell__."

 ---